top of page

 Malaria

-A novel compound with new mechanism which has shown excellent activity against various malarial strains.
-IND enabling studies are being planned.
+A novel compound with novel mechanism which has shown excellent activity in vitro and in vivo against various malarial strains.

 Novel Series (Malaria)